slateci/slateci.github.io/_posts/2019-10-07-summer-updates.md

 # CHANGELOG
 ## Website
 - The [slateci.io](https://slateci.io) website has been revamped.
 We hope you will enjoy the more streamlined experience.
-We're still working to improve the training and content.
+We're still working hard to improve the training and content.
 If you have suggestions for something we are missing, please pass them along!

 ## Client/Server:
 - The client and server now support both Helm 3 and Kubernetes v1.16